Marcello Conversi

 Marcello Conversi (August 25, 1917 – September 22, 1988) was an Italian particle physicist.
 He is best known for his 1946 cosmic ray experiment where he showed that the "mesotron", now known as the muon, was not a strongly interacting particle.

 Conversi studied under Enrico Fermi at the University of Rome, and received his doctorate in 1940, doing his thesis under Bruno Ferretti.
 During World War II, Conversi remained in Italy, doing research and teaching at the University of Rome.
 Together with Oreste Piccioni and Ettore Pancini he conducted the experiment that Luis Walter Alvarez, Nobel Prize laureate of 1968, called the "start of modern particle physics" in his Nobel lecture.
 In 1946, they showed that the "mesotron", now known as the muon, which had been discovered in 1937 by Seth Neddermeyer and Carl David Anderson, was not the particle predicted by Hideki Yukawa as mediator of the strong force.
 If the "mesotron", a cosmic ray particle of negative charge, was indeed the meson postulated by Yukawa, it should be captured without decaying.

 Conversi, Piccioni and Pancini moved their experiment to a high school to avoid air raids.
-In their experimental setup negative and positive particles were separated by large pieces of iron on the roof of the high school.
+In their experimental setup negative and positive particles were separated by large pieces of magnetized iron on the roof of the high school.
 The negative particles were absorbed in matter.
-After switching from iron to graphene absorbers, the 1946 experiment dramatically showed that the negatively charged component of cosmic rays decayed radioactive rather than being captured by the graphite.
+After switching from iron to graphite absorbers, the 1946 experiment dramatically showed that the negatively charged component of cosmic rays decayed radioactive rather than being captured by the graphite.